 Congratulations and Welcome!
-You have been accepted into the Public Health Major and you will be part of the seventh cohort to complete the program and graduate with a Bachelor of Science in Public Health (BSPH)!
+You have been accepted into the Public Health Major and are part of the fourteenth cohort to complete the program and graduate with a Bachelor of Science in Public Health (BSPH)!
+The BSPH program is accredited by the Council on Education for Public Health (CEPH) and we are a member of the Association of Schools and Programs of Public Health (ASPPH).
 We expect great things from you!!